 - The Government can support rental costs through Universal Credit.
 Please visit https://www.gov.uk/housing-and-universal-credit for more information.

-- Landlords are also able to apply for the mortgage holiday if they are facing financial difficulty due to their tenants being unable to afford rent.
+- Landlords are able to apply for a 6 month mortgage holiday if they are facing financial difficulty due to coronavirus, up until 31 March 2021.
 Apply with your lender to discuss eligibility and terms and conditions.

 - Upon return to the UK you must provide your journey and contact details.
 There are varied rules on 14-day isolation upon return to England, depending on the country you are arriving from.
 Passengers arriving from countries within the ‘travel corridor’ will not need to self-isolate on their return.
 This is under constant review, so continue to check https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors for any new updates.